-Labour pays damages to BBC's John Ware over smears after Panorama anti-Semitism programme
+BBC's John Ware pursues legal action against Jeremy Corbyn after Labour settles over Panorama anti-Semitism programme smears

 “That means being open, transparent and respecting the right of whistleblowers and the free press and freedom of expression which includes the right to object to things written or published.”

+Ware has now instructed his lawyer to pursue legal action against former Labour leader Corbyn, who released his own statement condemning the settlement following the court hearing.

+Asked if action would be taken arising from Corbyn’s statement, lawyer Mark Lewis, from Patron Law, said: “I can confirm that I have been instructed to pursue cases.”

-Labour also apologised and agreed to pay substantial damages to seven former employees of its governance and legal unit who sued the party after it issued a press release describing them as having “personal and political axes to grind”.
+Labour had also apologised and agreed to pay substantial damages to seven former employees of its governance and legal unit who sued the party after it issued a press release describing them as having “personal and political axes to grind”.

 Bennett told Mr Justice Nicklin: “Before the broadcast of the Panorama programme, the Labour Party issued a press release that contained defamatory and false allegations about the whistleblowers.”